 Jerkass Woobie: Delita.
 Malak/Marach is a more definite example as despite his attitude, he has been manipulated by Barrington to quite extensive effect and still shows love and concern for his sister.

 Stoic Woobie: Zalbaag, given the difficult decisions he's had to make in his noble position and asking Ramza to kill him, after Hashmal brought him back as a zombie.

 Woolseyism: The PSP re-localization.
 See below for details.

 The script of the PSP version was rewritten to get rid of the cheesy script in the original, and to fit better with the rest of the Ivalice-verse.
 They even added a Spoony Bard bit that didn't appear in the original:

 Ramza: My brothers do not want this fight!
 Set down your sword, Wiegraf, and my brothers will treat with you!

 Wiegraf: Ha!
 No spoony bard could spin a sweeter tale!
 You say your brothers do not want this fight?
 Tears then, for the world you see is one beyond my weary sight.

 (The original (mis)translated version remains highly popular, though.)

 "Blind Idiot" Translation: Defeat Dycedarg's Elder Brother!note To explain why this is a "Blind Idiot" Translation, the game instructs you to kill Dycedarg's older brother, which most people assume to be Zalbaag... however, when showing the target, Dycedarg is highlighted, and Zalbaag is on your side.
-Not to mention that Dycedarg is Zalbaag's elder brother.
+Not to mention that Dycedarg is Zalbaag's elder brother, as well as the eldest child.
 Given that both are brothers of Ramza, it's easy to suppose that the intended meaning was more like "Defeat Your Elder Brother Dycedarg".